realizd-ai/repoplay/README.md

 ### Reduced tokens

 Most changes will be patches to existing files.
-For these, the XML file uses _unified diff_ format in order to minimise output token counts.
+For these, the XML file uses _unified diff_ format in order to minimise output token counts and reduce the time taken to generate the output.

 ## repoplay command